EMPAT94/empat94.github.io/_gs/tutorial.md

 So we moved around cautiously.
 Myself, Carol and Julie in the front.
 Flanked just behind by the rest.
 I did not appreciate being in the front again but I had the ability to slow down the opponent, so I did not complain.
 Funnily enough, the road to the next level was always perceivable.
 The ruins were much worse.
 I wondered what would happen if the Imp hordes attacked us on this terrain.
 We would be done for.
 Whoever designed this tutorial was being very generous.

 Suddenly, Carol exclaimed, "There, on your right.
 See behind that rock?
-Me thinks that is a tail".
+Me thinks that is a tail."
 She was right.
 Her speech was getting weirder by the minute though.
 Another monster was sleeping behind a rock quite close to us.
 As we explored the region, I had come to the conclusion that while Julie's sight was quite amazing, Carol was better at discerning things.
 Especially if they were close by.

 Now that we had glimpsed our prey, we quickly changed formation.
 I still stayed at the front though.
 Julie and Arya moved behind the rest.
 Taro and Divin covered me, while Carol went ahead to do her thing.